 The goal of hospice for cancer patients is to feel as good as possible for as long as possible.
 Therefore, hospice patients may receive dialysis to manage the excessive calcium blocks in the kidneys, but the treatment is mainly to help patients feel well and remain mentally oriented (excess calcium often causes disorientation in patients, rendering them unable to engage in conversation or other relational activities).
 By making patients more comfortable, they can enjoy life more fully during the time that they have remaining.

 Experiencing a Peaceful Passing

-Many patients make it clear that maintaining connections with their loved ones as a priority during end of life and this can be possible for multiple myeloma patients who elect hospice care as their disease continues to progress.
+Many patients make it clear that maintaining connections with their loved ones is a priority during the end of life and this can be possible for multiple myeloma patients who elect hospice care as their disease continues to progress.

 Traditions Health Is Ready to Support You!

 For more information about how Traditions Health hospice or palliative care can benefit multiple myeloma patients, please fill out our Request Care form for more information on our compassionate care services.